miguelitoelgrande/BlenderSCAD/README.md

 <img src="imgs/Logo_BlenderSCAD.png">

 I've started developing BlenderSCAD on Blender 2.68/2.69.
-The most recent versions will be tested against 2.70 but may still work on older Blender releases.
+The current version works fine with Blender 2.68 to the recent 2.74 and may still work on older Blender releases (not tested, though).
 OS wise, I'm using Blender on Windows7 64bit, but also tested it on Ubuntu (well sideloaded on an Android tablet).

 <h2>Install Instructions</h2>